-Every Club or Society has a constitution which sets out their core activities.
-These are the activities that your Club or Society must do every year to remain affiliated to the Union.
+Every club or society has a constitution which sets out their core activities.
+These are the activities that your club or society must do every year to remain affiliated to the Union.
 They also lay out what the principle committee officer positions are.
 Full details about constitutions are included in the Club and Society Regulations.

-Your constitution should be approved each year at your AGM, and recorded in the minutes.
+Your constitution should be reviewed and approved each year at your AGM, and recorded in the minutes.
 You can download a template to use for your constitution at the bottom of this webpage.
 For more information on this, take a look at how to run an AGM or how to run an EGM.

 Changing your constitution

 Please complete and submit our Online Referendum Request Form.

 You will need:

 - A copy of your proposed constitution

 - A summary of the proposed changes

 - A suggested voting timeline

 We will be able to set up an online referendum on your behalf.
 We will send you the link to this, which you must circulate to your members.